canopy-js/canopy-js/README.md

 Only the common is shared.
 What interests the few is left out.
 So capture the graph of the author.
-And then let each reader explore.
+And let every reader explore.

 #### 3. Explanations can be very large

 Explanations can't get very big.
 Books can't really get very long.
 Big collections are composed of small works.
-One discussion crowds out another.
+One discussion crowds out every other.
 Yet people produce large explanations.
 A professor can explain a whole course.
 A researcher can explain a whole field.
 But large explanations are unwieldy.
 Unwieldy to write, and unwieldy to read.
 We lack the tools that we need to produce them.
-And we lack the tools we need to consume them.
+And the tools that we need to consume.

 #### 4. Every idea is a unique address